Exploring The Harmonic Major Scale: Definition, Construction, Modes, Chords, And Applications

 • The half-diminished seventh chord is created by lowering the third and fifth notes of the minor seventh chord by a half step and lowering the seventh note by a whole step.
 In the key of C harmonic major, the C half-diminished seventh chord would be C, E♭, G♭, and B♭.

-These seventh chords add complexity and color to chord progressions, allowing for more expressive and dynamic musical compositions.
+These seventh add complexity and color to chord progressions, allowing for more expressive and dynamic musical compositions.
 They can be used in a variety of genres, including jazz, fusion, and even film and TV scoring.

 Common Usages of Harmonic Major Scale